 Windows Explorer settings

-You can define the file type description and MIME-compliant content type used by Windows Explorer and whether Authentic Desktop is to be the default editor for documents of this file type.
+You can define the file type description and MIME-compliant content type used by Windows Explorer and whether XMLSpy is to be the default editor for documents of this file type.

-Authentic Desktop provides specific intelligent editing features, as well as other features, for different file types.
-Authentic Desktop sets the features for a particular file type on the basis of the conformance you set in this option.
+XMLSpy provides specific intelligent editing features, as well as other features, for different file types.
+XMLSpy sets the features for a particular file type on the basis of the conformance you set in this option.
+For example, in the screenshot above, files with the .xqu file extension are set to be conformant to XQuery Update.
+XMLSpy will therefore open .xqu files with XQuery Update editing support.
+XMLSpy lets you set the following conformance options: XML, XQuery, ZIP, JSON, Avro, other formats.
+XML conformance is further differentiated between XML, DTD, and XML Entity file types.
+JSON conformant files are differentiated according to whether they are plain JSON or Avro Schema.
+The Avro conformant option invokes support for Avro binary files.
 A large number of file types are defined with a default conformance that is appropriate for the file type.
 We recommend that you do not modify these settings unless you are adding a new file type or deliberately wish to set a file type to another kind of conformance.

 This check box lets you set syntax-coloring for particular file types.

 This option enables you to disable automatic validation per file type.
 Automatic validation typically takes place when a file is opened or saved, or when a view is changed.

 Some applications that use XML documents or output generated from XML documents may have problems understanding the short <Element/> form for empty elements defined in the XML 1.0 Specification.
 You can instruct XMLSpy to save elements in the longer (but also valid) <Element></Element> form.